 This post most likely contains affiliate links to things such as tours, transport, accommodation, products & amazon associate links.
 I may receive a small commission if you use the links which costs you no extra, but helps keep this blog going.

-‘What to pack for a trip to India as a women?’
+‘What to pack for a trip to India as a woman?’
 This is by far one of the biggest questions and worries females to India are going to face and ask before going to the colourful, crazy country of India!

 In this India travel blog post, I detail a practical packing list for India of what is needed to travel to India which will cover you for all the must-see places in India like Delhi, Rajasthan, Punjab, Kerala, Goa and even the mountains of Himachal Pradesh.
 Basically, the places you’re likely to visit on your first time in India!